Marty Swandell

-John Martin "Marty" Swandell (July 1841 – October 25, 1906) was a German–American baseball player and umpire.
+John Martin Swandell (July 1841 – October 25, 1906) was a German–American baseball player and umpire.
 He spent parts of two seasons as a player in the National Association (NA), a professional league, and also had an eight-year career in the National Association of Base Ball Players (NABBP), a league with amateur status, between 1863 and 1870.

 Early life and amateur career

 Swandell was born Martin Schwendel in the Grand Duchy of Baden in July 1841; the exact day of his birth is unknown.
 He emigrated to Brooklyn sometime before 1863, the year he joined the Eckford team in the NABBP.
 That year, Eckford went 10-0 and won the NABBP championship, while Swandell was the league's top hitter by averaging four hits per game.

 Swandell remained with Eckford until 1867, following which he joined the Mutual of New York side for three years.
 He returned to the Eckford club in 1871, and subsequently remained with them when they joined the NA in 1872.